What Happened - The Official Policy Shift

 According to official NetSuite documentation, the 2025.2 release is the final planned SOAP endpoint.
 In later releases, SOAP support becomes increasingly limited, and SOAP Web Services are scheduled to be fully removed from the NetSuite platform starting with the 2028.2 release.

-NetSuite’s officially recommended replacement for SOAP Web Services is SuiteTalk REST Web Services.
+NetSuite’s officially recommended replacement for SOAP Web Services is NetSuite REST Web Services.
 REST provides modern API architecture, improved performance, broader feature coverage for newer record types, and supports OAuth 2.0 authentication, which is now the preferred security standard.

 Existing SOAP integrations will continue to function only during the supported transition window.
 NetSuite has confirmed that once SOAP Web Services are removed in the 2028.2 release, all SOAP-based integrations will permanently stop working and must be replaced with REST-based solutions.

 For scenarios where SuiteTalk REST does not yet expose a required record or operation, NetSuite documentation recommends using SuiteScript RESTlets to create custom REST endpoints.
 This approach allows organizations to remain REST-compliant while addressing temporary feature gaps.
+NetSuite is actively working toward functional parity and feature parity between SOAP and REST web services, with ongoing investment to close any remaining gaps.

 The phased nature of the SOAP retirement means organizations must inventory existing integrations, validate vendor readiness, and transition to REST well ahead of the final removal.
 Early planning reduces business risk, avoids rushed rewrites, and ensures uninterrupted data integration as NetSuite enforces its modern API standards.
+Additionally, web services with OAuth are now the standard for secure integrations, making it essential to update authentication methods during migration.